Posts List

 A guide to implement ActivityPub in a static site (or any website) - Part 2

 In Part 2, we will delve into the design of my implementation.
 If you want to read about why you should bring your site to the Fediverse, check out Part 1.
 You can also navigate the other parts of this series here.
 So, you’ve decided to bring your blog to the social web, the Fediverse.
 That’s cool!
 This guide might be just what you need.
 And if you’ve got this or any other method working, shoot me a message on the social web, and I’ll gladly follow.
+But first, a word of caution: if you’re considering adding ActivityPub to your static site (or any site), I strongly suggest you look for existing implementations that could make your life easier:

 Bringing your site to the Fediverse: A practical guide for static sites - Part 1